danschlz/danschulz.github.io/books.md

 - Coram, _Boyd_
 - Soni, _A Mind at Play_
 - Thorp, _A Man for All Markets_
+- Mallaby, _The Man Who Knew: The Life and Times of Alan Greenspan_

 **Biology / Anthropology**
 - Dawkins, _The Selfish Gene_